fossas/fossa-cli/docs/integrations/gradle.md

 1. Your configuration and task name is valid (i.e. `app:compile` vs `customTask:customConfiguration`) in `fossa.yml`
 2. You get the desired output from your configured dependencies task `gradle {subtask}:dependencies --configuration={configuration}` (i.e. `gradle app:dependencies --configuration=compile`)

 If running the gradle command in your terminal does not succeed that means your gradle build is not properly configured.

-If it does succeed but produces unexpected output, it means you have likely selected the wrong task or configuration for `fossa` to analyze.
+If it does succeed but produces unexpected or empty output, it means you have likely selected the wrong task or configuration for `fossa` to analyze.
+Running without the `--configuration` will give you the full output and help you find the right configuration to select.

 ### Reporting issues